 Department of Ophthalmology

-The Department of Ophthalmology, under director Professor Chris Patrick Lohmann, treats every type of eye disorder and offers the whole range of outpatient and inpatient eye procedures.
+The Department of Ophthalmology, under director Professor Chris P. Lohmann, treats every type of eye disorder and offers the whole range of outpatient and inpatient eye procedures.
 Owing to many years of experience, precise diagnostic techniques, modern technology, established and innovative treatments, and considerable personal commitment, the University Hospital ophthalmology department guarantees its patients the best possible medical care.
 The range of services covers tear duct disorders, traumatology, diseases of the ocular surface, (including dry eye), refractive surgery, diabetic retinal changes, corneal transplantation, cataracts, glaucoma, age-related macular degeneration, retinal detachment, pediatric and neuro-ophthalmology, orthoptics, eyelid disorders, and plastic surgery on the eyelids.
 For further information in English, Russian or Arabic, please visit the dedicated website of the Department of Ophthalmology.